aragon/hack/docs/guides-custom-deploy.md

 In order to deploy to rinkeby or mainnet using the CLI you will either need to use a hardware wallet with [Frame](https://frame.sh) or configure aragonCLI to [sign transactions using a private key](/docs/cli-faq.html#set-a-private-key).

-If you decide to use frame, just add `--use-frame` to any of these commands.
+If you decide to use Frame, just add `--use-frame` to any of these commands.

 For any deploy always remember to have in a separate terminal the [IPFS](https://docs.ipfs.io/introduction/overview/) daemon running, use `aragon ipfs` to start it.